Top 7 Threat Intelligence Platforms & Software in 2025

 • Risk lists: These contain multiple risks with scores for each and help correlate security events.

-• Alerts: Recorded Future’s Threat Monitor product provides real-time email alerts gathered from data on sources like social media and the dark web.
+• Alerts: Recorded Future’s Threat Monitor product provides real-time email alerts based on data gathered from sources such as social media and the dark web.

-• Correlation dashboards: By connecting security events with associated risk lists, Recorded Future’s dashboards show recently triggered rules.
+• Correlation dashboards: Recorded Future’s dashboards show recently triggered rules by connecting security events with associated risk lists.

 Palo Alto Networks icon.